Onyx-Protocol/Onyx/docs/1.3/txvm.md

 "Boolean" is not a separate type, but rather the two Int64 values `0` (for false) and `1` (for true).
 Operations that expect booleans fail if the value on top of the stack is not `0` or `1`.

+# Encoding formats

+## Varint

+TODO: Describe rules for encoding and decoding unsigned varints.

+## Ed25519 Curve Points

+TODO: Describe rules for Ed25519 curve point encoding (including checks that should be done when decoding.)

 # Operations

 ## Control flow operations